Woodsmith Mine: Mineral transport tunnel

 In June 2018, work was started on the 23 mi tunnel that would convey the polyhalite from the mine site to Teesside.
 The tunnel was originally due to be 4.3 m in diameter, but after the initial groundworks and with an enhanced understanding of the geological strata, this was changed to 4.9 m in diameter with the increased lining thickness too.
 This meant the company needed £3.6 billion of stage 2 funding as opposed to the estimated £3 billion it had projected for the tunnelling and mineshaft phase.
 Sirius issued a warning about the financial situation so that "everybody is clear of the significance of the stage-two funding for us to continue."

 The first tunnel boring machine (TBM) arrived at Teesport in February 2019.
 The TBMs will number three with one working from Teesside southwards towards Whitby, whilst the other two will work from the mine site northwards towards Teesside.
 Each TBM weighs 1,800 tonne and will progress between 17 m and 20 m per day.
 The TBMs at the mine site will start off underground at a depth of around 360 m with the whole tunnel being at an average depth of 250 m.

 Tunnelling started from Teesside on 12 April 2019 and when completed, the tunnel will be the longest wholly within Great Britain.
+By December 2025 30 km - 81% of the total length - had been dug.